actions/cache/save/README.md

 ### Re-evaluate cache key while saving

 Some technologies like dot-net generate the lockfiles during the build time, due to which the already evaluated `${{ hashFiles('**/lockfiles') }}` hash doesn't match the actual hash.
-Using save action with the same key will not re-evaluate the key as hash would be calculated after the build step hence allowing the hash to be latest.
+Using save action with the same key will not re-evaluate the key as the hash was generated during restores.
+However passing the expression to re-evaluate the hash would generate a new key in the save action now as save would be called after the build step.

-We will also be making the restore inputted `key` available as output of `restore` action to be reused in the input of the `save` action.
-This way the user has to control to reuse the same key or get it re-evaluated based on their choice.
+In other words, you can reuse the output of `restore` action in the input of the `save` action to input the same key.
+Otherwise, you can pass the hash logic for the key (ex. `${{ hashFiles('**/lockfiles') }}`) and let the save action re-evaluate the key just before executing.

 Let's say we have a restore step that computes key at runtime.